russhughes/st7789_mpy/README.md

 - `polygon(polygon, x, y, color, angle, center_x, center_y)`

-  Draw a `polygon` at the `x`, `y` coordinates in the `color` given.
-The polygon may be rotated `angle` radians a bout the `center_x` and `center_y` point.
+  Draw a `polygon` at the `x`, and `y` coordinates in the `color` given.
+The polygon may be rotated `angle` radians about the `center_x` and `center_y` point.
 The polygon should consist of a list of (x, y) tuples forming a closed convex polygon.

   See the T-Display `roids.py` for an example.

 - `bounding({status, as_rect})`

-  Bounding turns on and off tracking the area of the display that has been written to.
-Initially tracking is disabled, pass a True value to enable tracking and False to disable.
+  Bounding enables or disables tracking the display area that has been written to.
+Initially, tracking is disabled; pass a True value to enable tracking and False to disable it.
 Passing a True or False parameter will reset the current bounding rectangle to (display_width, display_height, 0, 0).

-  Returns a four integer tuple containing (min_x, min_y, max_x, max_y) indicating
+  Returns a four integer tuple containing (min_x, min_y, max_x, max_y)
-  the area of the display that has been written to since the last clearing.
+  indicating the area of the display that has been written to since the last clearing.

   If `as_rect` parameter is True, the returned tuple will contain (min_x, min_y, width, height) values.

   See the TWATCH-2020 `watch.py` demo for an example.

 - `bitmap(bitmap, x , y [, index])`

-  Draw `bitmap` using the specified `x`, `y` coordinates as the upper-left corner of the of the `bitmap`.
+  Draw `bitmap` using the specified `x`, `y` coordinates as the upper-left corner of the `bitmap`.
 The optional `index` parameter provides a method to select from multiple bitmaps contained a `bitmap` module.
-The `index` is used to calculate the offset to the beginning of the desired bitmap using the modules HEIGHT, WIDTH and BPP values.
+The `index` is used to calculate the offset to the beginning of the desired bitmap using the modules HEIGHT, WIDTH, and BPP values.

   The `imgtobitmap.py` utility creates compatible 1 to 8 bit per pixel bitmap modules from image files using the Pillow Python Imaging Library.

   The `monofont2bitmap.py` utility creates compatible 1 to 8 bit per pixel bitmap modules from Monospaced True Type fonts.
 See the `inconsolata_16.py`, `inconsolata_32.py` and `inconsolata_64.py` files in the `examples/lib` folder for sample modules and the `mono_font.py` program for an example using the generated modules.

-  The character sizes, bit per pixel, foreground, background colors and the characters to include in the bitmap module may be specified as parameters.
+  The character sizes, bit per pixel, foreground, background colors, and the characters to include in the bitmap module may be specified as parameters.
   Use the -h option for details.
 Bits per pixel settings larger than one may be used to create antialiased characters at the expense of memory use.
-  If you specify a buffer_size during the display initialization it must be large enough to hold the one character (HEIGHT * WIDTH * 2).
+If you specify a buffer_size during the display initialization, it must be large enough to hold the one character (HEIGHT * WIDTH * 2).

 - `width()`